-Premenstrual syndrome or PMS affects most women.
-Over 90% of women get PMS in varying signs and symptoms.
+Premenstrual syndrome or PMS (premenstrual syndrome) affects most women.
+Over 90% of women get PMS with varying signs and symptoms.
 Symptoms are experienced a week or two before their period.
-Sometimes PMS prevents women from doing their usual daily activities due to the severity of symptoms they experience.
+Sometimes PMS prevents women from doing their usual daily activities due to the severity of the symptoms they experience.
+Schedule an appointment with the best GYN in East New York at Doral Health and Wellness – Women’s Health Center.

 Usually, PMS is a combination of physical and emotional symptoms that many women experience every month.
 Research shows that PMS happens because of raging hormones during ovulation.
 And PMS goes away after a few days after menstruation when hormone levels start to rise again.

 PMS symptoms differ for every woman.
-Some may get the physical symptoms, some may get the emotional symptoms and some get both.
+Some may get physical symptoms, some may get emotional symptoms, and some get both.
 It is also important to note that the symptoms you get may change every month and can change throughout your life.

 Physical symptoms include: